 Honorary Societies.
 The College participates in the Phi Theta Kappa Academic Honor Society.
-Membership to the National program is open to any student who has a 3.5 GPA after 12 credits of completed work.
+Membership to the National program is open to students with a a 3.5 GPA after 12 credits of completed college level work.

 Intramurals.
 A-B Tech offers a wide variety of intramural activities that are open to student or employee participation.
 Check the calendar portion of the student handbook for a listing of intramural activities.
-Students can sign up for these activities in the gymnasium of the Coman Student Activity Center.
 For more information, visit www.abtech.edu/sports.